 Listening to your Pug puppy cry at night is enough to break your heart.
 You’ll stay awake feeling sorry for them and feel terrible from the lack of sleep in the morning.

 Puppies need a lot of attention and it’s not unusual for them to feel like you’ve abandoned them during the night when they are in their own bed.
 This is just a part of the puppy process, as your pup develops her own personality.
+This article will give you an in-depth look at why Pug puppies cry so much.

 Once they feel secure and loved, they will most likely stop whining at night.